Amber Road: Switzerland

-The Netherlands
+Netherlands

 A small section, including Baarn, Barneveld, Amersfoort and Amerongen, connected the North Sea with the Lower Rhine.

 Belgium

 A small section led southwards from Antwerp and Bruges to the towns Braine-l'Alleud and Braine-le-Comte, both originally named "Brennia-Brenna".
 The route continued by following the Meuse towards Bern in Switzerland.

 Southern France and Spain

 Routes connected amber finding locations at Ambares (near Bordeaux), leading to Béarn and the Pyrenees.
 Routes connecting the amber finding locations in northern Spain and in the Pyrenees were a trading route to the Mediterranean Sea.

-Mongolia

-Archaeological sources also suggest that routes may have connected Mongolia to Eastern Europe during the Kitan/Liao Period.